 It will quickly separate the materials and kill the bugs.

-Just spray and shoot wherever you find bugs or where you have found cobwebs or eggs.
-A quart should cover approximately 200-300 square feet.
+Then, just spray and shoot wherever you find bugs or where you have found cobwebs or eggs.

 In a matter of minutes, all creepy crawlies, their egg sacs, and their eggs that come in contact with the item will disappear.

-Then, use the Cobb Webb to clean up any remaining creepy crawlies and egg sacs that have to be disposed of.
+Then, use the Cobb Webb Duster or any other suitable duster to clean up any remaining creepy crawlies and egg sacs that have to be disposed of.

 Use Bacillus Thuringiensis Israelensis (BTI) Bacteria